MySQL Deadlock Error when showing a big repository

 You can find innodb_lock_wait_timeout which is the time limit with a default value 50 (seconds), and innodb_table_locks is the switch which the default value is ON.

 I changed the value above by set them in /etc/my.cnf.

 First I set the innodb_lock_wait_timeout to a very large number like '99999', but it didn't work.
 Then I set the innodb_table_locks to 'OFF', and it did work!
 I can view the repository tab though it still took a long time to load initially.

 I don't know if there are some problems when I OFF the table lock function because it seem to be important for the DB and Redmine, Could you give me some solutions?

 Sorry for my poor English and thanks for your help.

-#2 Updated by Minjie Zhu almost 9 years ago
+#2 Updated by Minjie Zhu about 9 years ago

 - File innodb_status_full.txt added